vives-project-xp/EducationalGame1/Board Game/Player Rules v1.1.md

 ### End Your Turn:
 When you can take no further actions, your turn ends.\
-Take the amount of Population tokens and Pollution tokens from their containers marked on the building you just bought.
+Take or return the amount of Population tokens and Pollution tokens from their containers marked on the building you just bought.
+Note: if you return any tokens, you may only return these to their according color container.
+_Example Red Pollution Tokens only get to be returned to the red container, green Population tokens can only be returned to the green container._
 The next clockwise player now starts their turn.
 #### Not enough tokens:
 If not enough tokens are in a container, take the card from the bottom, read it and perform the action described on it.